 - Wash and pat the cherries dry.

 - Remove the stems and pit them.
-You can pit the cherries by cutting them into half all round the seed and then twisting both sides of the fruit to separate the 2 sections.
+You can pit the cherries by using a cherry pitter or cutting them into half all round the seed and then twisting both sides of the fruit to separate the 2 sections.
 Use a small knife or spoon to remove the seed from the fruit section it is attached to.
-Add the halved and pitted cherries into a small pot.
+Add the halved and pitted cherries into a small saucepan.

 - Add the sugar.